 MailMessage message = MailMessage.load("sourceFile.msg"); // save EMAIL as a HTML message.save("HtmlOutput.html", SaveOptions.getDefaultHtml()); // load HTML with an instance of Document Document document = new Document("HtmlOutput.html"); // call save method while passing SaveFormat.JPEG document.save("output.jpeg", SaveFormat.JPEG);

-MSG What is MSG File Format?
+What is EMAIL File Format?

-JPEG What is JPEG File Format?
+What is JPEG File Format?